-The figures and data presented in this document are only indicative estimates given as illustration of the consistency of the Group.
+The figures and data presented in this document are only indicative estimates given as illustration of the consistency of the strategy of the Group.
 The figures constitute neither a commitment of SCOR, nor an indication or a forecast of results.
 2007-2010 Non-Life underwriting plan